Presidents since 1912

 2001 - 2003

-Initially an elected representative for her district, she became president of the ACF in 2001.
+First, she was a community representative and became president of the ACF in 2001.
 The ACF then focused on fully fulfilling its mandate by asserting its accountability in funding the programming of all the organizations in the network.
-Jennie Baudais’ presidency was marked by the exploration of establishing a community radio network, funding by Industry Canada, the implementation of the high-speed wireless Internet network Baudoux Communications, and funding by Health Canada for the French-language health sector in Saskatchewan.
+Jennie Baudais’ presidency was marked by the exploration of establishing a community radio network, funding by Industry Canada and implementing the high-speed wireless Internet network “Baudoux communications” and funding by Health Canada for the French-language health sector in Saskatchewan.

 WILFRID DENIS